MicrosoftDocs/memdocs/memdocs/intune/user-help/samsung-knox-errors-android.md

 # Fix common issues with your Samsung Knox device

 Troubleshoot common problems associated with managed Samsung Knox devices.
-To report a problem that isn't listed here, you can [send your diagnostic logs](send-logs-to-microsoft-android.md) through the Company Portal or Microsoft Intune app.
-Microsoft developers will look at the app-specific logs to diagnose the problem and find a solution.
+To report a problem that isn't listed here, you can [send your diagnostic logs](send-logs-to-your-it-admin-by-email-android.md) through the Company Portal or Microsoft Intune app.
+You support person will look at the app-specific logs to diagnose the problem and find a solution.

 ## Network activation error